roshiajin-kunai/sakkamade.github.io/_posts/2021-02-19-autodoll-extra-5.md

 "Hmm.
 Bell peppers are rich in nutrients, they, however, bear a light bitterness, I presume?"
 "Light?"
-"Yes, well, I fancy  an individual difference is therein."
+"Yes, well, I fancy there is an individual difference."

 Speaking of which, Lydia had never eaten bell peppers afore.